ssghost/litecoinz/doc/tor.md

 	./zcashd -onion=127.0.0.1:9050 -connect=zctestseie6wxgio.onion

-Now use zcash-cli to verify there is only a single peer connection.
+Now use litecoinz-cli to verify there is only a single peer connection.

-	zcash-cli getpeerinfo
+	litecoinz-cli getpeerinfo

 	[
 	    {